Thu, 1 Jan 2009

 Another day of water.
 That is not to say that I am not eating but my appetite is not very good and I am not eating a lot.
 Rosie is being wonderful and understanding, looking after me really well.

-Went in to Wednesfield for Rosie's physiotherapy appointment.
+Wednesfield for Rosie's physiotherapy appointment.
 It seems that the thumb is not trigger finger but could be osteoporosis.

 She was given a finger (thumb) stall and a series of exercises to do three times a day, hope it helps as her clicky thumb is making life difficult for her.
 Holding a fork or pen or brush is particularly difficult and because she does a lot of writing and painting she is getting frustrated not being able to do these things.